procom-dev/cf7-to-actionnetwork/README.md

 ### Does it works for forms sent out of CF7? ###

 Nope.
-The intention here is to integrate CF7 to Zapier (and another webhooks).
+The intention here is to integrate CF7 to ActionNetwork (and another actionnetworks).

-### Can I use it without Zapier? ###
+### Can I use it without ActionNetwork? ###

 Yep.
-We are creating a integration to Zapier webhook, but you can insert any URL to receive a JSON formated data.
+We are creating a integration to ActionNetwork actionnetwork, but you can insert any URL to receive a JSON formated data.

 ### My sent data is empty ###

-Please, go to [support forum](https://wordpress.org/support/plugin/cf7-to-zapier/) to get help.
+Please, go to [support forum](https://wordpress.org/support/plugin/cf7-to-actionnetwork/) to get help.

-### How can I submit one form to multiple webhooks? ###
+### How can I submit one form to multiple actionnetworks? ###

-Just add one webhook per line in "Webhook URL" settings.
+Just add one actionnetwork per line in "ActionNetwork URL" settings.

-Please, read [this topic](https://wordpress.org/support/topic/make-multiple-webhooks-optionals/) for more information.
+Please, read [this topic](https://wordpress.org/support/topic/make-multiple-actionnetworks-optionals/) for more information.

-### How can I show webhook errors on form submit? ###
+### How can I show actionnetwork errors on form submit? ###

 We already show WordPress request errors.
-If you want to add theatment to webhook errors, please [check this post](https://wordpress.org/support/topic/form-sent-to-zapier-randomly/#post-11249864).
+If you want to add theatment to actionnetwork errors, please [check this post](https://wordpress.org/support/topic/form-sent-to-actionnetwork-randomly/#post-11249864).

-### How can I upload files and send link to webhook? ###
+### How can I upload files and send link to actionnetwork? ###

-If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to Zapier.
+If you send a form with file, we will copy this to a directory before CF7 remove it and send the link to ActionNetwork.

-### How can I rename a field to webhook? ###
+### How can I rename a field to actionnetwork? ###

-You can add a "webhook" option to your field on form edit tab.
+You can add a "actionnetwork" option to your field on form edit tab.

-It's like the "class" option: `[text your-field class:form-control id:field-id webhook:webhook-key]`.
+It's like the "class" option: `[text your-field class:form-control id:field-id actionnetwork:actionnetwork-key]`.

-This will create a text field with name "your-field", class "form-control", id "field-id" and will be sent to webhook with key "webhook-key".
+This will create a text field with name "your-field", class "form-control", id "field-id" and will be sent to actionnetwork with key "actionnetwork-key".

 ### How I can get the free text value? ###

 We will replace the value for last option (which is the free_text input) with the value.

-This way your webhook will receive the free text value and other options if you allow it (like in checkbox).
+This way your actionnetwork will receive the free text value and other options if you allow it (like in checkbox).

 ### Who is the developer? ###